krzys9876/pyspark_explorer/README.md

 # Spark limitations

 Note that you will not be able to open any JSON file - only those with _correct_ structure can be viewed.
-If you try to open a file which has a unacceptable structure, Spark will throw an error like this:
+If you try to open a file which has an unacceptable structure, Spark will throw an error, e.g.:

     Since Spark 2.3, the queries from raw JSON/CSV files are disallowed when the referenced columns only include the internal corrupt record column